-Before returning to your property, wait to be given the go ahead by the appropriate authorities.
+Before returning to your property, wait to be given the go-ahead by the appropriate authorities.

-- Firstly, return without the horses to assess and prepare the property for their return, including: - " Assess food supply. - " Check for water contamination. - " Remove debris. - " Check fences. - " Check for fallen or falling electrical wires/poles. - " If you have left any horses behind, assess them for illness or injury potentially sustained during the fire. - Ensure the ground has completely cooled before returning horses to paddocks. - Take care when releasing horses back to the property - they may become disoriented or frightened if the environment has changed.

-- Monitor horses daily to ensure they are eating properly, have no injuries and are settling. - Monitor horses for signs of after effects e.g. smoke inhalation and burns can manifest symptoms days after a fire.
+- Firstly, return without the horses to assess and prepare the property for their return, including: - " Assess food supply. - " Check for water contamination. - " Remove debris. - " Check fences. - " Check for fallen or falling electrical wires/ poles. - " If you have left any horses behind, assess them for illness or injury potentially sustained during the fire. - Ensure the ground has completely cooled before returning horses to paddocks. - Monitor horses daily to ensure they are eating properly, have no injuries and are settling. - Monitor horses for signs of aftereffects e.g. smoke inhalation and burns can manifest symptoms days after a fire.